Live Chainlink Price Chart - LINK Price News, Analysis & History

 Chainlink (LINK) Price History

-Chainlink has become hugely prominent in 2020 and has experienced an extremely successful year financially as a result.
-The price of Chainlink rose from around $2 at the start of the year to a peak of nearly $17 during August.
+Chainlink became hugely prominent in 2020 and has been extremely successful financially as a result.
+The price of Chainlink rose from around $2 at the start of the year to a peak of nearly $20 during August.

 3 Key Instances for the Evolution of Chainlink Price